xavier268/angular2-node-mongo-jwt-googleGraph/README.md

 ## Current status and TODOS

 API & server side
-* findAll should only provides records for selected logged in email VOIR OU ET COMMENT FOURNIR L'RGUMENT ?
-Idem pour Update ?
+* update should only be authorize to update loggedIn users
 * doc need to be improved
 * API fuller automatic testing needed